9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 You might wonder who would put a single-argument pure function inside a monad, and why.
-Recall, however, that *all* Haskell functions really take only one argument, and you\'ll begin to see how this might relate to the `MovieReview` constructor.
+Recall, however, that *all* Haskell functions really take only one argument, and you'll begin to see how this might relate to the `MovieReview` constructor.

 ``` screen